junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 cycles_for_archive_creation = opt ${CYCLE_FOR_ARCHIVE_CREATION};
 };}
 })"
 ```

-In the terminal, run the command to deploy the token canister on the network.
+Run the command below in your terminal to deploy the token canister on the network.

 ```bash
 ./deploy.sh